Why choose Herts?

 - A broad range of media communications skills with a strong focus on digital media

-- An opportunity to take a short work placement in a media-based environment
+- You'll have the opportunity to take a short work placement in a media-based environment or write a dissertation to improve your theoretical knowledge

-- Insights into emerging trends in the fast-changing digital media world
+- Gain insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.

 What will I study?